-To be eligible to receive federal student aid, you must meet the following requirements:
+To be eligible to receive federal aid, students must:

 Applying/Re-Applying for Financial Aid